 This works for most meats and fish, including chicken, ribs, roasts, leg of lamb, salmon, and all other meats you cook sous vide.
 Yes, you're still using plastic, but you made those bags do double duty, effectively halving the amount of plastic you used.

 Some people say they detect a difference in flavor in meat that's been seasoned before freezing, particularly with salt.
 In every test we've performed, however, no one has been able to tell the difference.
-Perhaps using iodized salt makes a difference.
+Perhaps using iodized salt makes a difference, we haven't tried it.

 For more information on vacuum sealing--and how it can save you time, money, and waste--see these articles: